 Tomás Cruz performs in a wide range of genres.
 He began his music training with Grammy-nominated jazz arranger and educator, Phil Mattson, in 2005.
 While getting his MM at New England Conservatory of Music with renowned vocalist Dominique Eade and pianist/composer Fred Hersch, Tomás began performing in the world tour of Philip Glass and Robert Wilson’s opera Einstein On the Beach.
 Other credits include work in both contemporary classical and choral music.
 Most notably, Tomás has performed and recorded Missy Mazzoli’s opera, Songs From the Uproar, a concert series with the Tri-Centric Orchestra, premiered and recorded new opera, Trillium J, by legendary jazz saxophonist/composer Anthony Braxton, Petr Kotik's opera Masterpieces in the Ostrava Days Festival, and premiered Lisa Bielawa's recent opera project, Vireo.
 Other recent credits include the world premier of Andrea Galvani's The End video installation, recorded a composition by Matthew Schickele for Jane Benson's art installation Song For Sebald, performing with Heartbeat Opera, previewed Judd Greenstein's forthcoming opera A Marvelous Order, recording Chris Cerrone's The Branch Will Break, workshopping Annie Dorsen's show Yesterday/Tomorrow, premiered Yotam Haber's We Were All as countertenor with new music ensemble Contemporaneous, and sang backup for Damien Rice's recent show at the Apollo Theater.
 Beyond classical music, Tomás has opened for Mick Jagger and Arcade Fire on SNL, performed and recorded with the late progressive folk band HEM, premiered sibling collaborators Melissa and Michael Sachs' BDSM Mozart (Performa), and performed and recorded Brian Carpenter's 's Book of Rhapsodies (2013), workshopped Barbary Coast, an old-western style musical commissioned by Berkeley Repertory Theater from Brian Carpenter and playwright Dominic Orlando, performed in the recent 3-month art installation The Back Door (Park Ave Armory), , and recorded on jazz pianist/composer Matthew Sheens' Cloud Appreciation Day, and sings with Helga Davis and Grammy-nominated jazz singer Carla Cook in Davis’ R&B showcase The Love Show.
 Tomás has been recorded on New Amsterdam Records, Accurate Records, and New Braxton House Records, and See-A-Dot Music among others.

-This past year, Tomás performed Steve Reich's The Desert Music, Toshi Reagon's Parable Of The Sower, and continues his work in choreographer Amber Sloan's Voice Of The Body, with more to come.
-He regularly sings in a variety of professional ensembles including Duwende, Ekmeles, and the Marble Collegiate Choir.
+This past year, Tomás performed Steve Reich's The Desert Music, began touring Toshi Reagon's Parable Of The Sower, began his first season as countertenor with Early Music NY, premiered Kavita Shah's Naboréa, Miguel Gutierrez's SADONNA, continues his work with young choreographer Amber Sloan, and participated in a number of workshops for up-and-coming operas/musical plays, with more to come.
+He regularly sings in a variety of professional ensembles including Duwende, and the Marble Collegiate Choir.